Alessandro Perego - Head of Scientific Research email@example.com

 - Analyse the various strategies for using data gathered from connected devices to their full potential, with a thorough investigation into topics relating to privacy and data protection.

-- Update the framework of applications for IoT solutions in the consumer world with particular emphasis on the smart home, through an ad hoc survey on the end consumer.
+- Update the framework of applications for IoT solutions in the consumer world with particular emphasis on the smart home, through an ad hoc survey on the end consumer (one focused on Italy and one on a foreign Country).

 - Gain an insight into how value chains, both in the traditional supply chain and along the alternative channels, are evolving in the smart home field (looking, for instance at retailers, insurance firms and the online channel), analysing the emerging business models and the value of services associated to smart products.